 Classe, Rimini.
 Drive to Classe, Ravenna’s port, which was one of the largest in the Roman Empire.
-Virtually all that is left is the great basilica of S. Apollinare.
+Virtually all that is left is the great Basilica of S. Apollinare.
 Continue to Rimini and visit the Tempio Malatestiano, church and mausoleum of the Renaissance tyrant Sigismondo Malatesta (designed by Alberti, fresco by Piero della Francesca, sculpture by Agostino Duccio).
 Drive on to Bologna airport for a late-afternoon flight arriving at Heathrow at c.
-8.30pm.
+8.15pm.

 Dr Luca Leoncini